yandex-research/DeDLOC/README.md

 Please use **[the up-to-date version](https://github.com/learning-at-home/hivemind)** of our library if you want to try out collaborative training and/or set up your own experiment.
 It contains many substantial improvements, including better documentation and fixed bugs.

-Feel free to ask any questions in [our Discord chat](https://discord.gg/uGugx9zYvN).

 ## Installation

 Before running the experiments, please set up the environment by following the steps below: